raspberrypilearning/getting-started-with-wearables/README.md

-# Example Resource
+# Getting started with wearables

 ![](cover.png)

-In this resource you will learn how to create a basic piece of wearable technology using an Adafruit FLORA and a NeoPixel.
+In this resource you will learn how to create a basic piece of wearable technology using an Adafruit FLORA and a NeoPixel LED.

 ## Licence